It's difficult for brands to stand out in a competitive digital landscape.

-I take a time to know my customer and their busines
+We take a time to know our customer and their busines.

-I believe great design elevates brands above their competitors.
-For me, a design is visual, but it’s also strategic.
-I aim to create products that are elegant and memorable, but also tactical enough to persuade end-users and drive conversions.
+At Simply The Web we believe great design elevates brands above their competitors.
+For us, a design is visual, but it’s also strategic.
+We aim to create products that are elegant and memorable, but also tactical enough to persuade end-users and drive conversions.

 Contrast – In colour theory, contrasting colours are ones placed opposite one another on the colour wheel.
 Web design offers a few other areas where contrast is applicable.
 Designers look at contrasting sizes, textures and shapes to define and draw attention to certain sections of the website.